jessanettica/Andarography/README.md

 ## <a name="v2"></a>Version 2.0
 There are various possible next steps for Andarography.
 The most obvious is to expand it to support other locations.
 The database structure was designed with this in mind - more locations are very easy to add.

-A feature that would add to the user experience would be a customized experience page.
+A feature that would add to the user experience would be a customized experience page implemented using a machine learning algorithm.
 Once the user books or saves an event, the app could recommend more experiences near that event on the same date.
 This feature would help users optimize their time in a location.
+Adding category filters would help the user 'silence' events in which they have no interest, and help her achieve any goals she set for participation in events in a certain category.

 ## <a name="author"></a>Author
-Jessica Anette Lopez is a software engineer in San Francisco, CA.
+Jessica Anette Lopez is a software engineer in San Francisco, CA. wwww.linkedin.com/in/jessicaalopez